 While it is possible to kill bed bugs with bleach, the number of potential health hazards of doing so outweighs the probability of exterminating the bed bugs.
 Most people perceive bleach as a cure-all home cleaning product.
 It’s great for sanitizing showers, bathtubs, kitchen sinks, and any other commonly used surfaces around the house.
-But killing bed bugs?
-It’s just too risky.
+But will bleach kill bed bugs?
+It may sound like a sound plan, but it’s just too risky.

 The Risks of Using Bleach

 Waking up in the morning, feeling itchy, and realizing you have bed bugs is a nightmare that no one wants to experience.
 This traumatic circumstance can lead some homeowners to take drastic measures like spraying bleach on their bedding and mattress.
 But it’s important to understand the types of risks you’re dealing with when using this chemical to try and get rid of these resilient insects.
 Some of the most common risks include health hazards, spreading bed bugs elsewhere, and putting your pets in danger.